South Korean truckers say 'We are not your enemy', as strike for minimum wage protections continues

 Thousands of truckers in South Korea have been striking for more than 10 days, as negotiators representing the unions and the government are failing to make any progress on disagreements over rules of minimum pay.

-Around 200 truckers are staying inside the five tents white near Seoul and fighting the narrative of the government that they are well paid "labour aristocracy” as well as bitter cold.
+Around 200 truckers are staying inside the five tents near Seoul and fighting the narrative of the government that they are well-paid "labour aristocracy” as well as bitter cold.

 These drivers claim to be aware of the impact of their strike for minimum wage protection at a time when the world is fighting inflation and say that their demand for stronger minimum pay protections is important for them to save themselves from poverty.